-Examples of well-known reference systems are American Psychological Association (APA) 5th ed., Harvard, Chicago, and Vancouver.
+Examples of well-known reference systems are American Psychological Association (APA) 7th ed., Harvard, Chicago, and Vancouver.
 In Word, there are facilities for using APA and Chicago.
 When for instance using the APA standard, in-text references are given as (author, year) and the list of references (bibliography) is alphabetically sorted based on the name of the author.
-In the list of references, author, title, city of publication and publisher must appear.
-If the reference is an article in an academic journal, the name, volume and issue number of the journal must also appear in the list of references.
+In the list of references, author, title and publisher/source must appear.
+If the reference is an article in an academic journal, the title, volume and issue number of the journal must also appear in the list of references.
 If there is more than one reference from the same year by the same author, these are sorted alphabetically according to the title and the year is supplemented by a), b) and so on.